nicky-nym/city3d/ROADMAP.md

 ## Feedback about the [Impossible Cities](https://nicky-nym.github.io/cities/) paper

+### A
+One initial comment: I like the Impossible City Design Summary section you now have at the end.
+I think you should move that compiled information to the start, like an introduction before your current chapter One.
+I was having trouble understanding the big picture and was overwhelmed until I got to that section near the end.

+### B

 There are a couple of important things that I don’t understand.
 First, I don’t understand how the ramp system to get the bikes up to the second floor works.
 Where is it located in your cutaway image?
 Either it has to